rakshan09/jain_project/readme.md

-# This is my Final year project
+# This is my python project
 <hr>
 # if you want to run this file open it in cmd and type "flask run" and enter